serenading/species/ReadMe.md

 `getMatchingIndicesBlueLight`: Function generates allFileInd variable to hold matching file indices across three light conditions for each strain, so they can be saved and loaded for use later, as this matching step is rather time consuming.
 `getMatchingIndicesThreeLights`: Function generates allFileInd variable to hold matching file indices across three light conditions for each strain, so they can be saved and loaded for use later, as this matching step is rather time consuming.
 `filterFeatureTable`: Function filters features table by specified strain and feature requirements before PCA.
 `findMatchingFileInd`: Function takes prestim file index from featureTable and returns bluelight and poststim file indices, and the well name.
+Function is called once per recording.
 `getBluelightFeatWindows`: Function generates 3x2 windows for each of the light condition in seconds based on standard Hydra bluelight stimulation conditions.